matthias-p-nowak/web-page/Readme.md

 2. The *web-app* folder, ideally located outside the web root but still accessible to the PHP server process.
 3. Auxiliary items such as the *Readme.md* file or the source files for *Sass*.

+If a new version is installed, remove the `content.data` in the `cache` folder and the database will get upgraded.

 ## Modification

 The top of the `index.php` file contains the location of of the *bootstrap* file which then makes the arrangements (aka autoloading) for the remaining php file.
 The `favicon.ico` file needs to be replaced manually.